EvsWorld/challenge-fun-house-MERN/README.md

 # CRUD MERN Challenge

-This is a project that started as a code challenge, and I've added to it for experimentation, and some other challenges.
 The app, for now, is a create-react-app with an express backend and mongodb database.

 ---